 As the industry convert from earlier analogue systems to more powerful and capable digital devices, so too does the expansion in the range of applications for image guided surgical and diagnostic systems.
-Some of the most successful areas include:
+This is especially true for microscopy, ophthalmology, pathology, endoscopy, lab automation and biomedical research.

 MEDICINE AND DIAGNOSTICS: Includes such as areas as ophthalmology, dermatology, dental medicine, and pathology.